UK Brexit Minister tells EU to get serious in Brexit talks

-BIRMINGHAM, England (Reuters) - UK Brexit minister Dominic Raab called on European Union leaders to start to compromise in talks over Britain’s exit from the bloc, as time runs out for a deal to be done.
+BIRMINGHAM, England, Oct 1 (Reuters) - UK Brexit minister Dominic Raab called on European Union leaders to start to compromise in talks over Britain’s exit from the bloc, as time runs out for a deal to be done.

 “If the EU want a deal, they need to get serious.
 And they need to do it now,” Raab told the Conservative party conference in Birmingham on Monday.